holoyan/adonisjs-permissions/README.md

 await user.allow('delete', post)
 ```

-To be able to use full power of Acl you should have clear understanding how it is structured and works, that's why documentation will be divided into two parts - [Basic usage](#basic-usage) and [Advanced usage](#digging-deeper) .
-For most of the applications [Basic usage](#basic-usage) will be enough
+To be able to use the full power of Acl, you should have a clear understanding of how it is structured and how it works.
+That's why the documentation will be divided into two parts: [Basic usage](#basic-usage) and [Advanced usage](#digging-deeper).
+For most applications, Basic Usage will be enough.

 ## Installation